rmrk-team/rmrk-docs/docs/usecases/museums.md

 is gamified - visitors now race to collect all the puzzle pieces to compose a master puzzle NFT and win an additional prize like, for example, an exclusive private viewing of an upcoming exhibition.

-All this is natively supported by the RMRK standards and available today using an NFT 2.0 marketplace such as [Singular](https://singular.app).
+All this is natively supported by the RMRK standards and available today using a Modular NFT marketplace such as [Singular](https://singular.app).